cinnData/MLearning/Assignments/[MLA-05] Assignment 5.md

 Q4.
 Develop a neural network classifier for these images and compare it to the ensemble classifier of question Q3.

 Q5.
 Which type of clothes are better predicted by these models?

+## Submission

+1. Submit, through Blackboard, a readable and printable report responding these questions and explaining what you have done, including Python input and output.
+This can be a Word document, a PDF document or a Jupyter notebook (.ipynb).

+2. Put your name on top of the document.

+## Deadline

+March 17 (Sunday), 24:00.